jasdumas/jasdumas.github.io/_posts/2016-05-17-LASSO-in-python.md

 * **TEMP**: temperature in Celsius degrees: 2.2 to 33.30
 * **X**: x-axis spatial coordinate within the Montesinho park map: 1 to 9

 The 3 most important predictors have non-zero coefficients and therefore can be the best subset to predict the amount of area burned by forest fires.
-These variables make sense when evaluating the highest probable chance for forest fire would be high **TEMP**, and **DAYSAT** equating to poplus park attendance on the weekend which could be started by camping activity.
+These variables make sense when evaluating the highest probable chance for forest fire would be high **TEMP**, and **DAYSAT** equating to populous park attendance on the weekend which could be started by camping activity.
 The **X** variable is a bit tricky to interpret but I'm going to infer that the spatial coordinate is related to forest fire frequency and occurrence.
 This analysis reduces the variables needed to predict the area burned by forest fires in Portugal and therefore reduces the model complexity for a parsimonious model.

 ### Additional Documents